 I regularly loiter around The Ordinary in my local mall, scanning the shelves to look for the 100th time at their offerings.
-So in my last haul I bit the bullet and strayed a little from my usual purchases (and because I know you’ll ask, it’s: Borage Seed Oil, Retinol in Squalane, Mandelic Acid, Alpha Lipoic Acid and Niacinamide + Zinc) and finally snatched up my first ever bottle of Buffet to round out my collection.
+So in my last haul I bit the bullet and strayed a little from my usual purchases (and because I know you’ll ask, that’s Borage Seed Oil, Retinol in Squalane, Mandelic Acid, Alpha Lipoic Acid and Niacinamide + Zinc) and finally snatched up my first ever bottle of Buffet to round out my collection.

 Quite frankly, this product called out to me because I’m conscious of my need for anti-ageing.
-Not that I think I’m looking old (I’m only 22) but I have fair skin, live in Australia where it’s gorgeous but extremely sunny, love the outdoors and pulling funny faces.
+Not that I think I’m looking old (I’m only 22) but I have fair, pigment-prone skin, live in Australia where it’s gorgeous but extremely sunny, love the outdoors and pulling funny faces.
 So I’m already starting to see hints of fine lines especially across my forehead (and as a self-proclaimed skin care fanatic, this will not do!).

 Even more so, when I started to research Buffet I became super interested in the science of the ingredients and wanted to see them in action myself.

 Something you might not realise is that the product is actually called “Buffet” – as in, with the quotation marks.
 Why is that?
 From reading what The Ordinary has to say on their website, Buffet was so named as a slight tongue-in-cheek move because other companies used the boujee term in their marketing to “…[compare their] products to buffets that offer various kinds of food in one sitting.”
-From that alone we get the feeling that Buffet’s going to offer a veritable cornucopia of powerful claims.
+From that alone we get the feeling that Buffet’s going to come with a veritable cornucopia of powerful claims.

 What does The Ordinary claim Buffet can do?